savycodr/Word-Guess-Game/README.md

 # Word-Guess-Game
-This is a game where the player guesses the letters in a mystery word.
+The player guesses the letters in a mystery word.
 The player wins if they can guess all the letters in a word before they the run out of their allotted guesses.
+Click [HERE]( https://savycodr.github.io/word-guess-game/) to play the game.

 ### Instructions